-Big tech stocks have had a great run over the last few years.
-They’ve only gotten bigger and the top five of them now make up close to 25% of the total S&P 500.
+Big Tech stocks have had a great run over the last few years.
+They’ve only gotten bigger, and the top five of them now make up close to 25% of the total S&P 500.
 That’s a huge slice of the pie.
 Although, with that dominance comes a new round of challenges.

 Whether that comes to fruition or not, these companies will continue to push sales higher.
 And if you buy into a company that’s broken up, you still might automatically own all the pieces.

 Some of the stocks below could easily continue to be market leaders.
-They’ve created services that billions of people use willingly around the world.
+They’ve created services that billions of people willingly use around the world.

-How Big are Big Tech Stocks?
+How Big Are Big Tech Stocks?

 When talking big numbers, it’s easy to gloss over them.
-So, I want to first give some examples that show how big some of these companies have become…
+So I want to first give some examples that show how big some of these companies have become…

-Facebook is another juggernaut with hard to fathom numbers.
-In it’s recent quarterly filing, it reported 1.82 billion daily average users.
+Facebook is another juggernaut with hard-to-fathom numbers.
+In its recent quarterly filing, it reported 1.82 billion daily average users.
 And if those are unique users, that’s close to 25% of the world’s population… on a daily basis!

 Facebook also reported 2.74 billion monthly active users.
-So, that climbs to 35% of the world’s total population.
+So that climbs to 35% of the world’s total population.
 And unless you’ve been living under a rock, you’ve benefited from Facebook’s free services and innovation.